browserengineering/book/book/text.md

 ```

 ::: {.further}
-In the olden times, American type setters kept their boxes of metal
+In the olden times, American typesetters kept their boxes of metal
 shapes arranged in a [California job case][california], which combined
-lower- and upper-case letters side by side in one case, making type
+lower- and upper-case letters side by side in one case, making
-setting easier.
+typesetting easier.
 The upper-/lower-case nomenclature dates from
 centuries earlier.
 :::